One of the first things we want to know about our tarantulas (other than what species it is) is whether it’s a male or female, of course!

 Pause at 5:20 to see the difference between the male and female exuvium.

-Below are some sample images of female spermatheca structures.
-As you can see they are quite different for each species.
+Below are some more images of female spermatheca structures.
+As you can see they are quite different for each species, it will take a keen eye to spot some of them, but you’ll get it, don’t worry.

 Once you get the hang of it, you will be able to sex your spiders easily with the naked eye.
 It just takes a little time and experience.